dortania/OpenCore-Install-Guide/extras/msr-lock.md

 * Supported version: 0.5.7

-Do note that this is only recommended for users who have already installed macOS, for users who are ibnstalling for the first time enable `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` under `Kernel -> Quirks`
+Do note that this is only recommended for users who have already installed macOS, for users who are installing for the first time enable `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` under `Kernel -> Quirks`

 ## Disabling CFG Lock